 - You can find more personal safety advice on our personal safety page or at the National Stalking Helpline website

 - Keep a record of what happened, where and when, every time you were followed, phoned, received post or e-mail.
 Write the information down as soon as possible, when events are still fresh in your mind.
-You can use our Stalking, Harassment, Hate Crime and Anti-social Behaviour Diary.
+You can use our Stalking and Harassment Behaviour Diary.

 - The more details you have the better.
 How did the offender look or sound?
 What were they wearing?
 What is the make and number plate or colour of their car?